 - Jenkins plus some cloud-based services like GitHub and CodebaseHQ

 The Rangespan team has been happy with the results so far.
 “We have elected to use AWS so that we can focus on features that add value to the business," Ricci says.
 "The peace of mind and time saved for invention is very valuable.
 Month over month, growth in traffic and transactions is in the double-digits.”

 Through the development process, the team has learned some valuable lessons:

-"The reliability and scalability of AWS provide peace-of-mind, allowing us to focus on invention, not operations," concludes Christian.
+"The reliability and scalability of AWS provide peace-of-mind, allowing us to focus on invention, not operations," Ricci concludes.